tripal/mainlab_tripal/README.txt

 --------------------
 Mainlab Tripal contains a set of Drupal/PHP templates that organize and extend the default display of the biological data hosted on a Tripal-enabled site (i.e. http://tripal.info).
-Supported data type includes orgainsm, marker, QTL, germplasm, map, project and so on.
+Supported data type includes orgainsm, marker, QTL, germplasm (stock), map (featuremap), project, heritable phenotypic marker (MTL), environment (ND geolocation), haplotype block, polymorphism, eimage, generic gene (genes created by parsing Genbank files using the Mainlab 'tripal_genbank_parser' module), feature, and pub.
 Each of the templates can be turned on/off as desired.
 The module supports overriding built-in templates so site-specific customization is also supported (see Overriding templates under the Administration section).
+To take full advantage of these templates, a data collecton templates and loader (Mainlab Chado Loader, see https://www.github.com/mainlab-dev/mainlab_chado_loader) are also provided as a separate module.

 The Mainlab Tripal is created by Main Bioinformatics Lab (Main Lab) at Washington State University.
 Information about the Main Lab can be found at: https://www.bioinfo.wsu.edu